 Don’t forget, VAT is also included in your mooring fee.
 HMRC do allow some exceptions, for example, if the craft is a 'qualifying ship' or a defined houseboat without an engine.
 We always follow their guidelines and advice.

-• Postal address at the marina • Free storage box • Free monthly pump out tokens • Free laundry wash and dry tokens • Parking space and bike storage (where available) • The option of composite council tax
+• Postal address at the marina • Free storage box in non city marinas where there is space for these • Free monthly pump out tokens • Free laundry wash and dry tokens • Parking space and bike storage (where available) • The option of composite council tax where this is an option in your marina

 If you are new to residential mooring, you may find our guide helpful.
 However, generally securing a residential mooring is like moving properties - once you have your mooring contract, you will know your new postal address.